Azure/azure-sdk-for-python/README.rst

     pip.exe install azure

-This will install all of the azure client libraries.
+This will install all of the Azure client libraries.

 Usage
 =====
-For detailed documentation, please view our `documentation on ReadTheDocs <http://azure-sdk-for-python.readthedocs.org>`__
+For detailed documentation, please view our `documentation on ReadTheDocs <http://azure-sdk-for-python.readthedocs.org>`__.

-For further examples please visit the `Microsoft Azure Python Developer Center <http://azure.microsoft.com/en-us/develop/python/>`__
+For further examples please visit the `Microsoft Azure Python Developer Center <http://azure.microsoft.com/en-us/develop/python/>`__.

 Need Help?